robotsorcerer/LyapunovLearner/README.md

 KZ recorded WAM robot end-effector trajectories on a 2D plane.
 The task is to stabilize pre-recorded trajectories using a combo of GMMs, Gaussian Mixture Regression, and Control Lyapunov Functions.

 This code comes with two pre-recorded demos available in the data directory, i.e., [data](scripts/data).
 The main file is [demo.py](/scripts/demo.py) which executes the CLF corrected trajectories on the robot.
-The left image below denote a demonstrations of the robot drawing the letter `S` from three different initial conditions, and converging to an attractor at the origin; while the right image denote the Gaussian Mixture Regression-based CLF that corrects the trajectory in a piecewise manner as we feed the algothm the data.
+The left image below denote a demonstrations of the robot drawing the letter `S` from three different initial conditions, and converging to an attractor at the origin; while the right image denote the Gaussian Mixture Regression-based CLF that corrects the trajectory in a piecewise manner as we feed the algorithm the data.

 #### S-Shaped Planar (Task-Space) Demos and Motion Corrections.